wanderine/ASSIST/GANsegmentation/README.md

 First run split_volumes_to_slices.m to generate PNG files from the nifti files in the BraTS dataset.

+Create an anaconda environment with the provided yml file.
+Activate this environment.

 Then run make_dataset.sh to make TFrecord datasets from the PNG files (5 or 7 channels).

 Modify config.py in the PGGAN code to use your new dataset.